Particle Dynamics Around the Black String: Particles Around Black String

 \subsection{Presence of Magnetic Field}

-We study the effect of an external magnetic field on motion of test particles with electric charge $q$ around a five dimensional singularity.
-Considering some works \cite{Frolov:2010mi}, \cite{Majeed:2014kka},\cite{Zahrani:2013up} we premised that the magnetic field in the vicinity of black string is static, axisymmetric and homogeneous at the spatial infinity.
+Here, we study the effect of an external magnetic field on the motion of test particles with electric charge $q$ around a black string.
+Also, possible magnetic fields along each of the z-axis or $\omega$-axis may be considered to track the test particle trajectory.
+Our premise is a static, axisymmetric and homogeneous magnetic field at the spatial infinity in the vicinity of black string, which is directed along the z-axis.
 In the presence of magnetic field the Lagrangian of the moving particle is:

 where ${m}$ and ${q}$ are mass and charge of particle respectively.
 The 5-potential ${A^{\mu}}$ for this metric is constructed from the Killing vectors of the black string space-time.
-The Killing vectors obey ${\square\xi^{\mu}=0}$, resembles the Maxwell equation for 4-potential in the Lorentz gauge ${A^{\mu}_{;\mu}=0}$ \cite{Frolov:2010mi}, \cite{Majeed:2014kka}, \cite{Wald:1974np}, \cite{Aliev:2002nw}:
+The Killing vectors obey ${\square\xi^{\mu}=0}$, similar to the Maxwell equation for 4-potential in the Lorenz gauge ${A^{\mu}_{;\mu}=0}$ \cite{Frolov:2010mi}, \cite{Majeed:2014kka}, \cite{Wald:1974np}, \cite{Aliev:2002nw}:

-The magnetic field is directed along the vertical $z$ axis and ${\mathfrak{B}}$ is the magnetic field strength that is given by:
+in which Q is the charge of black string that in our case is zero and $\alpha$ is an arbitrary constant and since there is not any coupling among $\omega$ and other coordinates, it could be considered as zero too \cite{Aliev:2002nw}, and ${\mathfrak{B}}$ is the magnetic field strength and the 2-form magnetic field, with respect to an observer whose 5-velocity is $u_{\nu}$ \cite{McDavid:2006sq}:

-where ${e^{\mu\nu\lambda\sigma}=\dfrac{\epsilon^{\mu\nu\lambda\sigma}}{\sqrt{-g}},~ \epsilon^{\mu\nu\lambda\sigma}=1 ,~g=det(g_{\mu\nu})} $.
-The Maxwell tensor ${F_{\mu\nu}}$ is defined as:
+where ${e^{\mu\eta\nu\lambda\sigma}=\dfrac{\epsilon^{\mu\eta\nu\lambda\sigma}}{\sqrt{-g}},~ \epsilon_{01234}=1 ,~g=det(g_{\mu\nu})} $.
+The Maxwell tensor ${F_{\mu\nu}}$ is defined as \cite{McDavid:2006sq}:

+By considering Eq.~(\ref{(1-2)}) and Eq.~(\ref{(1-9)}) one can see that the 5-potential ${A^{\mu}}$ is invariant with respect to the Killing vector isometries \cite{McDavid:2006sq}:

 The conserved quantities associated with these symmetries are obtained as \cite{Frolov:2010mi}, \cite{Majeed:2014kka}: